HESOFTS/sexten_2017/model_creator/README.md

 --------------------------------------------------------------------------------

-A line in the txt file represent a GRB.
-There must be all the values separeted by at least one space charater.
-If the value is not necessary, put anyway at least one character (0 as standard).
+*One line* in the .txt file represent a source.
+There, all the values **must** be separeted by at least *one* space charater.
+If the value is not necessary, put anyway *at least* one character (0 as standard).

 EXAMPLE: